NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 Housing Lottery is the process by which our rising sophomore, junior and senior students select their housing accommodations for the next academic year.
 Students are required to reside in Wittenberg housing the entire time they are enrolled.
-Students with fewer than 60 credit hours must live in a residence hall; students with over 60 earned credit hours, after any spring semester, may live in a Witt rental property the next fall.
+Students with fewer than 60 credit hours must live in a residence hall for both semesters of the upcoming academic year; students with over 60 earned credit hours, after any spring semester, may live in a Witt rental property the next fall.
 The lottery site is located at http://housing.wittenberg.edu.

-For the purposes of the Housing Lottery ONLY, current students with fewer than 60 credits are categorized as sophomores; 60-92 credits are categorized as juniors; and 93+ credits are categorized as seniors (based on earned credits at the end of the Fall 2014 semester plus all currently registered credits for Spring 2015), as recorded by the University Registrar.
-Students with fewer than 60 credit hours are required to live in residence halls.
+For the purposes of the Housing Lottery ONLY, current students with fewer than 60 credits are categorized as sophomores; 60-92 credits are categorized as juniors; and 93+ credits are categorized as seniors (based on earned credits at the end of the Fall 2015 semester plus all currently registered credits for Spring 2016), as recorded by the University Registrar.
+Students with fewer than 60 credit hours are required to live in a residence hall for the upcoming academic year.
 Students with over 60 credit hours may select residence hall rooms or houses and apartments.

 What If I Am Not Returning Next Year?

 If you will not be returning for the 2016-2017 academic year, please do not participate in the housing lottery.
 Instead, please click here to schedule an appointment with Student Development and complete your withdrawal paperwork.
 The office is located in the Dietrich House, directly across Alumni Way from the New Residence Hall.
 Please note that you will not be officially withdrawn, nor will any charges be reversed until the withdrawal paperwork is submitted to the Student Development office.